Cygnus Hyoga

 Cygnus Hyoga (白鳥星座の氷河, Kigunasu no Hyōga) is a main character in the manga series Saint Seiya, created by Masami Kurumada, and later adapted to anime.
 Hyoga is cold and calm by nature, which complements his abilities as a saint.
 He was the third of the five main protagonists to be introduced.
 In some English adaptations he was named Swan Hyoga.

 Being one of the protagonists, and the Bronze Saint of Cygnus.
 He was trained by Crystal Saint, and with him he learned to manipulate the ice.
 Following his master's teachings, he tries to remain rational in the face of everything, but he has an emotional side that he can't let go of.

-Creation and conception

-As stated by Masami Kurumada in interviews, he was going to make Milo Cygnus Hyōga's master.
-He changed his mind when he realized there could be a relation between the Aquarius and Cygnus constellations, as both Saints had water-ice -based fighting styles.
-Kurumada indeed wrote and illustrated a few pages of his manga, in which Hyōga and Milo interacted as master and disciple, but he rewrote and redrew them after defining and establishing Aquarius Camus as Hyōga's master.
-The non-published pages of the manga with Milo as Hyōga's master can be found in the web and in some special publications regarding Saint Seiya.

 Character outline

 One of the main characters in the series, Hyoga appears calm, collected, and unemotional.
 Beneath the surface, however, he is passionate and devoted to his ideals.
 As a Saint born under the Cygnus constellation, Hyoga is able to control and manipulate ice and snow as he pleases, as he mastered the basis of the technique of the Saints of ice, stop the atoms of matter by the power of their Cosmo.